zyazdani-92/SZ-hiPSC-DHM-Calcium-UNet/README.md

 6. Run the `Img2map_pipeline.ipynb` notebook located in the prediction pipeline folder.

-7. Generate the cell-body and neurite probability maps.
+7. Generate cell-body and neurite probability maps for the DHM and calcium projection images.

 8. Apply the optimized thresholds and watershed segmentation to produce binary neurite masks and labeled cell-body masks.